andysnell/pinch/README.md

 - RabbitMQ for Message Queues and Job Processing
 - Task Scheduling with Cron Expression Parsing with Symfony Scheduler
 - SMTP/API Email Sending with Symfony Mailer

+## Docker

+The default Docker image used by this project is based on Docker's official PHP 8.4 FPM image with default with a few additional extensions installed and configuration tweaks.
+The base image's "php.ini-production" configure is used as the basis for the php.ini file.
+The values in this file are overridden by the "php-development.ini" or "php-production.ini" files, depending on the environment.

+## Sodium

+The official PHP 8.4 FPM image ships with an older version of libsodium, which does not support the latest functionality added to PHP's Sodium extension.
+The project image updates 1.0.20, so AEGIS-256 related functions are available.

+### XDebug

+The PHP Docker image used by this project includes the XDebug extension, but it is not enabled in the same way as the other extensions.
+To load the XDebug extension, "zend_extension=xdebug.so" must be added to an INI file.
+It is enabled by default in the Docker image as the "php-development.ini" is copied to the PHP INI directory as "settings.ini".
+Production builds should copy the "php-production.ini" file instead, which does not include the XDebug extension (enabling the JIT instead).